-The male reproductive system contains the external genitals (the penis, testes and the scrotum) and internal parts, including the prostate gland, vas deferens and urethra.
-A man's fertility and sexual traits depend on the normal functioning of the male reproductive system, as well as hormones released from the brain.
+The male reproductive system includes the external genitals (the penis, testes and the scrotum) and internal parts, including the prostate gland, vas deferens and urethra.
+Your fertility and sexual traits depend on the normal functioning of your reproductive system, as well as hormones released from the brain.

-The male reproductive system is responsible for reproduction.
+The male reproductive system is important for reproduction.
 It is made of the following parts:

 - Penis — the organ used for urination and sexual intercourse.
-It has spongy tissue which can fill with blood to cause an erection.
+It has spongy tissue that can fill with blood to cause an erection.
 It contains the urethra, which carries both urine and semen.

 - Scrotum — this is a loose bag of skin that hangs outside the body, behind the penis.
 It holds the testes in place.

 - Testes (or testicles) — these are a pair of egg-shaped glands that sit in the scrotum, on the outside of the body.
-They produce sperm and testosterone, which is the male sex hormone.
+They produce sperm and testosterone, which is the main male sex hormone.

 - Epididymis — this is a highly coiled tube that lies at the back of the testes.
 All sperm from the testes must pass through the epididymis, where they mature and start to 'swim'.

 - Vas deferens — this is a thick-walled tube joined to the epididymis.
 It carries sperm from the epididymis up to the prostate gland and urethra.

 - Prostate gland — this is a walnut-sized gland that sits in the middle of the pelvis.
 The urethra runs through the middle of it.
 It produces the fluid secretions that support and nourish the sperm.

 - Urethra — this is a tube that extends from the bladder to the external opening at the end of the penis.
 The urethra carries both urine and sperm.

-The brain also has an important role in reproductive function, as it controls the release of sex hormones, and is involved in arousal.
+- Brain — The brain also has an important role in reproductive function, as it controls the release of sex hormones, and is involved in arousal.

 As with any other part of the human body, things can sometimes go wrong with the male reproductive system, including: